shionhonda/hippocampus-garden/content/blog/pandas_loc/index.md

 ---
 title: "Meet Pandas: loc, iloc, at & iat"
 date: "2020-04-27T22:10:03.284Z"
-description: "Have you ever confused Pandas methods loc, at, and iloc with each other?
+description: "Have you ever confused Pandas methods `loc`, `at`, and `iloc` with each other?
 It's no more confusing when you have this table in mind."
 featuredImage: pandas_loc/ogp.jpg
 tags: ["en", "pandas", "data-analysis", "python"]
 ---

-Have you ever confused [**Pandas**](https://pandas.pydata.org/pandas-docs/stable/index.html) methods `loc`, `iloc`, `at`, and `iat` with each other?
+Have you ever confused the [**Pandas**](https://pandas.pydata.org/pandas-docs/stable/index.html) methods `loc`, `iloc`, `at`, and `iat` with each other?
 Pandas is a great library for handling tabular data, but its API is too diverse and somewhat unintuitive.
 Understanding its design concepts might help it to some extent 🐼

-So, this post aims to help understand differences between Pandas `loc`, `iloc`, `at`, and `iat` methods.
+So, this post aims to help understand differences between the Pandas methods `loc`, `iloc`, `at`, and `iat`.
 In short, the differences are summarized in the table below:

 |                        | Single | Multiple |
 | :--------------------: | :----: | :------: |